|

 University presently comprises 31 faculties, 8 research institutes and a

-the region, with an extensive tradition of being the regional leader in legal
+largest in the region, with an extensive tradition of being the regional

-education.
-A Belgrade law education prepares students for success in law
+leader in legal education.
+A Belgrade law education prepares students for

-practice, business, public service, et al. A large number of academics at the
+success in law practice, business, public service, et al. A large number of

-various faculties of law in all the countries of the former Yugoslavia had
+academics at the various faculties of law in all the countries of the former

-obtained their academic titles at the University of Belgrade Faculty of Law.
+Yugoslavia had obtained their academic titles at the University of Belgrade

-Presently, about eight thousand students are enrolled in the undergraduate
+Faculty of Law.
+Presently, about eight thousand students are enrolled in the

-studies and hundreds more in post-graduate studies.
-The Faculty’s historic
+undergraduate studies and hundreds more in post-graduate studies.
+The

-publications, such as books, the Law Journal Annals of the
+projects and engaging publications, such as books, the Law Journal Annals of the Faculty of Law

-abroad and has established wide-reaching academic and professional
+students from abroad and has established wide-reaching academic and

-cooperation with many law schools in Europe, the U.S. and Asia.
-Upon the
+professional cooperation with many law schools in Europe, the U.S. and Asia.

 from the University of Belgrade, e.g. Johan Hans Ankum (Holland), Alan Watson